August 26 – September 1, 2018 – Space available

 3. Sign the Terms and Conditions (click the link to preview them, you will be asked to sign them electronically once your deposit and registration form are completed.)
 Paying your deposit implies consent to these and all the information on this page.

 4. Purchase travel insurance to include trip cancellation (“cancel for any reason” highly recommended), repatriation of remains, medical, and loss of property.
-We require evidence of this coverage by the time your final payment is due.
-We recommend purchasing as soon as you make the deposit.
+We recommend purchasing as soon as you make the deposit as you can often get the best coverage this way (e.g., pre-existing conditions).
 While we can't make recommendations for specific travel insurance providers, this website can be helpful in comparing different options.

 Single Room: €1750 (includes the €500 nonrefundable deposit/admin fee)